Information about TOEFL and IELTS

 If you decide to study abroad, and if the language used at your exchange university is English, then there is a good chance that you will have to take either the TOEFL or IELTS to prove that your English is good enough.
 Please contact your chosen university to find out if they require an English test and the pass score they request.

 It may be that your exchange university suggests or requests that you send a letter from an English language lecturer to attest to your English proficiency.
-Please note: We do not provide a testing service for students.
-However, students who have successfully completed one of our English courses can print out their grade and the level of their English course using KSL (study sheet/Studienblatt).
+Please note: Academic English Services do not provide a testing service for students.
+Students who have successfully completed one of our courses can show which English courses they have attended by printing out their study sheet (Studienblatt) in KSL/CTS.

 What score do I need?